strmprivacy/docs/docs/quickstart/ccd.md

     sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required     username="strm-event-gateway"     password="strmprivacy";
 ```
 :::note
-make sure you keep the `sasl.jaas.config` one one line and don't forget the semi-colon at the end!
+make sure you keep the `sasl.jaas.config` on one line and don't forget the semi-colon at the end!
 :::

 You can now interact with the Kafka cluster from within the pod.